zlt0518/ECE1508-Stock-Market-Social-Media-Sentiment-Prediction/README.md

-ECE1508W:Special Topics in Communications applied Deep Learning 2025 Winter Project at the University of Toronto taught by Prof.Ali Bereyhi
+ECE1508W:Special Topics in Communications Applied Deep Learning 2025 Winter Project at the University of Toronto taught by Prof.Ali Bereyhi

 The repository contains all the source code and dataset implemented by three students